libffcv/ffcv/docs/benchmarks.rst

     For a fair comparison the baseline frameworks were evaluated on similarly resized datasets.

-    The data loading pipeline consists in:
+    The data loading pipeline consists of:

     - Loading the images
     - Random resized crop to 224x224 px
-    - Random Horizontal Flip
+    - Random horizontal flip

 End-to-end training
 --------------------